iamwatchdogs/Linux-Cheatsheet/README.md

 	# Kill processes by name
 	pkill apache2

-	# Send a specific signal to processes by name
+	# Send a spific signal to processes by name
 	pkill -9 apache2

-	# Kill processes owned by a specific user
+	# Kill process owned by a specific user
 	pkill -u username

-	# Kill processes matching a pattern
+	# Kill processematching a pattern
 	pkill -f pattern
 	```